 At Gourdon School a range of extra-curricular activities is also provided.
 We rely upon the goodwill of staff and the support of parents in running these clubs.
 Information regarding current clubs and extra-curricular activities will be communicated throughout the year via school newsletters.
 A range of Cultural, sporting and arts opportunities are offered as these become available.
-At present we have a Cross-Country Club, a Netball Club run by our Parent Council and a Country Dancing Club (currently all on hold due to Covid-19 guidelines).
+At present we have a Netball Club run by our Parent Council along with Active Schools at Bervie Sports Centre.